-The Florida State Legislature meets in the spring of each year.
-Sessions normally last 60 days.
+The Florida State Legislature meets in session every year for 60 consecutive days.

-Before the session begins, legislators meet in committees to discuss legislation they want to pursue in the upcoming session.
+Before a regular Legislative session begins, legislators meet in committees to discuss legislation they want to pursue in the upcoming session.
 Since the Republicans are in the majority in Tallahassee, they play a large role in committee assignments and the legislation that is discussed in committee and gets to the floor.
 These meetings take place over a 6-week period prior to the start of the Legislative session.

 It is important that we Democrats contact our legislators about legislation we oppose or support.
 Doing so prior to the session actually starting is key.
 They need our input.
 See "Do Your Research" on how to research upcoming bills.